 In the very beginning, we shall first introduce two concepts:

-PANELS: Cartons are all in a cubic and cuboid form.
-When it is closed it appears as complete cubic consists of 6 planes which are called the Panels.
+PANELS: Cartons are all in cubic and cuboid forms.
+When it is closed it appears as a complete cubic consisting of 6 planes which are called the Panels.
 Panels are categorized into:

 1. Front Panel

 3. Leaf Side Panel